Judwaa 2: Plot

 Now that Raja and Prem are both in London and are in close proximity to each other, their reflexes start operating simultaneously, and this creates a lot of confusion for the both of them and their girlfriends.
 They are also mistaken for each other by many people in the city.

 One day, after Raja and Nandu save Malhotra from an accident, they find Alex and his uncle and discover that Alex lost his memory after that incident.
 Raja and Prem finally meet each other.
 They do not realize that they are twins and conclude that they only share the same face.

 Alex regains his memory and bring Raja and Nandu to Charles, who is Alex's dad.
 Charles holds Nandu hostage demanding Malhotra in exchange.
 Raja finally discovers that he and Prem are twins.
 Prem, disguised as Raja, brings Malhotra to Charles.

 Raja arrives and beats up all of his goons.
 Alex's uncle locks himself with Raja.
-But soon, Raja's reflexes reciprocate helping Prem beat Alex, making Alex loose his memory again.
+But soon, Raja's reflexes reciprocate helping Prem beat Alex, making Alex lose his memory again.
 Furious, Raja and Prem find their father tied to a bomb and later deactivate it after Raja's fluke.

 The Malhotra family is finally reunited and Prem marries Samaira while Raja marries Alishka.
 They meet Raja and Prem outside who dance with them.